Holiday closing December 26th, 2014

 Appellate Division, Fourth Department Justices Rose H. Sconiers and Joseph D. Valentino will be part of a panel of magistrates at an upcoming event hosted by the Rochester Black Bar Association (RBBA).
 The Continuing Legal Education session, entitled "Everything You Need to Know about Becoming a Judge," will be held Friday, January 17, 2014 at The Rubin Center for Education at 1 West Main Street.

-igned to educate RBBA members, with the eventual goal of increasing diversity in the local judiciary.
+The program has been specifically designed to educate RBBA members, with the eventual goal of increasing diversity in the local judiciary.
 Information will be shared on how to become a City, County, State and Federal Judge.

 More information can be found here and at the Rochester Black Bar Association's website.